asurati/wip.src/content/post/2023-09-14-cc-cs-parse-alignas.md

 ### The ambiguity:

-The `TypeSpecifier` is represented by the non-terminal `AlignmentSpecifier` in the C2x [grammar](https://github.com/asurati/x24/blob/main/grammar.txt):
+The specifier is represented by the non-terminal `AlignmentSpecifier` in the C2x [grammar](https://github.com/asurati/x24/blob/main/grammar.txt):

 ```